 10 Mismatches - ending compare

-- If you omit necessary components of either Data1 or Data2 or if you omit Data2, comp prompts you for the missing information.
+If you omit necessary components of either data1 or data2, or if you omit data2 entirely, this command prompts you for the missing information.

-- If Data1 contains only a drive letter or a directory name with no file name, comp compares all of the files in the specified directory to the file specified in Data1.
+If data1 contains only a drive letter or a directory name with no file name, this command compares all of the files in the specified directory to the file specified in data1.

-- If Data2 contains only a drive letter or a directory name, the default file name for Data2 is the same as that in Data1.
+If data2 contains only a drive letter or a directory name, the default file name for data2 becomes the same name as for data1.

-- If comp cannot find the file(s) you specify, it prompts you with a message to determine whether you want to compare more files.
+If the comp command can't find the specified files, it will prompt you with a message about whether you want to compare additional files.

-The files that you compare can have the same file name, provided they are in different directories or on different drives.
-If you do not specify a file name for Data2, the default file name for Data2 is the same as the file name in Data1.
+The files that you compare can have the same file name, provided they're in different directories or on different drives.
 You can use wildcard characters (* and ?) to specify file names.

 You must specify /n to compare files of different sizes.
-If the file sizes are different and /n is not specified, comp displays the following message:
+If the file sizes are different and /n isn't specified, the following message is displayed:

 Compare more files (Y/N)?

 To compare more files, press Y. The comp command prompts you for the locations and names of the new files.
-To stop the comparisons, press N. When you press Y, comp prompts you for command-line options to use.
-If you do not specify any command-line options, comp uses the ones you specified before.
+To stop the comparisons, press N. When you press Y, you're prompted for which command-line options to use.
+If you don't specify any command-line options, comp uses the ones you specified before.

-To compare the contents of the directory C:\Reports with the backup directory \\Sales\Backup\April, type:
+To compare the contents of the directory c:\reports with the backup directory

 comp c:\reports \\sales\backup\april